AirbusDefenceAndSpace/pesto/pesto-cli/docs/tutorial_pytorch.md

 ## Generating the input & output schemas

-PESTO need the input and output json schemas for specifying the algorithm API to the end users.
+PESTO needs the input and output json schemas for specifying the algorithm API to the end users.
 It can be done by editing the files.
-However, since we used the `Input` and `Output` classes for the `process()`'s signature, we can benefit from `pesto schemagen` for generating the schema files:
+However, since we used the `Input` and `Output` classes for the `process()`'s signature, we can benefit from `pesto schemagen` to generate the schema files:

 ```shell
 pesto schemagen --force {PESTO_root_projects_repository_path}